 The first way, which is commonly used by the general public and a number of household movers, is by brute force.
 Manhandle the piano with 4 to 8 people from one location into a vehicle.
 If you are lucky someone might have a dolly that can handle the weight safely and hope that someone might remember to consider securing it into the vehicle so it doesn’t crash into things.
 Then complete the move by manhandling it off the truck and into its new place at the new location.

 Call a professional piano mover today, you do not really need to know the how.
-Leave the how to move a piano to the real experts in piano moving!
+Leave the “how to move a piano” to the real experts in piano moving!
 There are a lot of people and movers that claim they know how to move a piano.
 I would recommend spending your time on making sure you are getting a real professional piano mover.
-Want to make sure the Braymore Piano Movers are the real deal: just read our reviews.
+Want to make sure the Braymore Piano Movers are the real deal: just read our reviews and ask around.
+Braymore has been doing this since 1981, we have learned a lot over the years.

 If I hire a professional piano mover, does it mean that my piano will not be damaged?

 No. In any move, there is always an element of risk.
-Anyone who tells you otherwise, is not being honest and only telling you what you want to hear.
+Anyone who tells you otherwise, is not being honest with you and only telling you what you want to hear.

 Any mover that tells you he has never damaged anything is either lying or extremely new to the profession.
 There could be an exception out there, but anyone who gambles would never take that bet.